Maykonn/global-process-queue-js/README.md

 #### Adding Processes to the Queue

-You can add processes into a desired position of the queue execution (optional), note the third parameter of the `add()` method:
+You can add processes into the desired position of the queue execution (optional), note the third parameter of the `add()` method:

 ```JS
 const Process = require('global-process-queue');